jai-ranchod/demo_3/README.md

 https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms

+Dietary Linear Program(python):
+This is a simple linear program designed to optimize ones food budget subject to the constraint that the food purchased must contain sufficient amounts of eight selected vitamins and nutrients.
+Prices (as of 2022) and nutritional content are all researched and links are commented in the code.

 I look forward to sharing my work with you.
 There is a lot of information here, so if you would like a pdf with more detailed explanations, or if you have any other questions or comments, please do not hesitate to reach out to me at:

 jsranchod@gmail.com